cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 }
 ```

-Rosetta API services use Blockchain and Network as identifiers, e.g. the developers of gaia, the application that powers the Cosmos Hub, may want to set those to Cosmos Hub and cosmos-hub-3 respectively.
+Rosetta API services use Blockchain and Network as identifiers, e.g. the developers of gaia, the application that powers
+the Cosmos Hub, may want to set those to Cosmos Hub and cosmos-hub-3 respectively.

 `SupportedOperations` contains the transaction types that are supported by the library.
-At the present time, only `Transfer` is supported.
+At the present time,
+only `cosmos-sdk/MsgSend` is supported in Launchpad.
 Additional operations will be added in due time.

-We will map Msg type name as the operation.
+For Launchpad we will map the amino type name to the operation supported, in Stargate we will use the protoc one.

 #### Interfaces

-Every SDK version uses a different format to connect (rpc, gRpc, etc), we have abstracted this in what is called the Adapter.
-This is an interface
+Every SDK version uses a different format to connect (rpc, gRpc, etc), we have abstracted this in what is called the
-that defines the methods an adapter implementation must provide in order to be used in the `Network` interface.
+Adapter.
+This is an interface that defines the methods an adapter implementation must provide in order to be used
+in the `Network` interface.

 Each Cosmos SDK release series will have their own Adapter implementations.
 Developers can implement their own custom adapters as required.